 I would go as far as to say this is the best fish and chips either of us had ever had.
 That’s saying something when you live in Brighton which is littered with chippies all over the place.

 Value for Money at Chuckles Chippy

-As with all fish and chip shops you know your going to be paying a fair whack for the privilege.
-Here was no different separately you were looking at around £2 for a large chips and then £5.60 for a large cod, taking that to just over £15.00 for a fish and chip supper.
+As with all fish and chip shops, you know your going to be paying a fair whack for the privilege.
+Here was no different separately you were looking at around £2 for large chips and then £5.60 for a large cod, taking that to just over £15.00 for a fish and chip supper.

 Little did we notice though that there was a meal deal for 2.
 Either a medium cod and chips plus a sauce for £10.50 or a large cod and chips with the sauce for £12.00.
-Saving us probably a good £5.00 doing it this way, you don’t get much in the way of chips.
-This is more than made up for with the size of the fish, Lees broke and even this is barely managed to fit in the box provided.
+Saving us probably a good £5.00 doing it this way, you don’t get much in the form of chips.
+This is more than made up for with the size of the fish, Lees broke, and even this is barely managed to fit in the box provided.

 As far as chippies go, you certainly do not get better value for money.

 There was a new chap being shown the ropes when we were there, Jimmy or James I think his name was.
 It was busy, which is always a great sign for me with a chippy.
 I was far to engrossed in listening to what appeared to be either the owner, or the manager telling the rookie to put the temperature gauge in the thickest part of the fish as a sign its cooked.